WolfTechGames/blog/_posts/2016-4-25-Slymes-and-Gamemodes!-Closed-Alpha-Too!.md

 we create a new script derived from that abstract class and just add more functionality to it depending on the gamemode and then add it to the database and voila we have a new playable gamemode.
 So far the only gamemodes playable are, Free for all and Team deathmatch.

-Here is a picture of the our menu:
+Here is a picture of the menu:
 ![](http://i.imgur.com/tnnRRd0.png)

 We might also happen to have the best looking Loading screen in the industry.
 (Sarcasm)